yelhamer/Polyp-Size-Recovery/README.md

 > This is the code for the aforementioned paper presented at the 12th ICPRAM on the 24th of February 2023.
 > The code is structured into 4 categories:
->     - Data augmentation: includes the code used to implement the data augmentation that has been performed on the SUN dataset.
+>     (a) Data augmentation: includes the code used to implement the data augmentation that has been performed on the SUN dataset. \
->     - Training and testing: includes the code for the UNet and PPVT models.
+>     (b) Training and testing: includes the code for the UNet and PPVT models. \
->     - Information extraction: includes the information extration algorithm
+>     (c) Information extraction: includes the information extration algorithm. \
->     - Post processing: includes the code used for processing of the Neural Networks' output.
+>     (d) Post processing: includes the code used for processing of the Neural Networks' output.
 > The training and testing folder includes the jupyter notebooks used to train the model.

 ## Abstract